Five Horror Movies On Netflix Featuring Strong Women

 Queen of the Damned

-Based on novels from Anne Rice’s The Vampire Chronicles, a vampire turned rock star accidentally wakes up the Queen of all vampires, Akasha (Aaliyah).
+Based on novels from Anne Rice’s The Vampire Chronicles, a vampire-turned-rock star accidentally wakes up the queen of all vampires, Akasha (played by the late Aaliyah).

 Akasha is certainly powerful, in all meanings of the word, and definitely evil.
 In one of the most popular horror movies of 2002, the late and talented Aaliyah gave a commanding performance as the Vampire Queen.